amandakeasson/edu-cater/README.md

 ### Setup and installation:

-Run the following code to set up edu-cater:
+After cloning this repository, run the following code to set up edu-cater:

 `cd edu-cater`
 `pip install -r requirements.txt`
-`python setup.py`

 ### How does edu-cater work?